louloupetek/louloupetek/README.md

 ## Hi I'm Lucy 👋

-🌱 Dynamic and results-driven Global Sales and Operations Manager with a proven track record of exceeding sales targets and key performance indicators (KPIs).
-Renowned for exceptional interpersonal skills and the ability to foster strong relationships with diverse teams and customers.
-Known for professionalism, approachability, and the ability to quickly build rapport with stakeholders.
+🌱 I am currently transitioning into the field of cybersecurity, driven by a passion for safeguarding digital assets and mitigating modern cyber threats.
+I am actively enhancing my expertise through HyperionDev's Cyber Security Bootcamp, gaining hands-on experience in this ever-evolving landscape.

-With 24 years of experience in the luxury industry, including 14 years with e-commerce leader Yoox Net-A-Porter Group, I have honed my expertise in customer service and sales.
-My career journey has fueled a strong interest in technology, particularly data analytics tools.
-Adept at navigating complex data landscapes, I have mastered platforms like Salesforce reporting and Power BI, creating insightful dashboards.
+With 24 years of experience in the luxury sector, including 14 years at the forefront of e-commerce with Yoox Net-A-Porter Group, I have developed a keen interest in technology and data analytics.
+My proficiency in tools like Salesforce and Power BI has enabled me to navigate complex data environments and deliver actionable insights through customized dashboards.

-Currently, I am looking to transition into the field of cyber security and am actively pursuing my studies through the Cyber Security Bootcamp with HyperionDev.
-This new direction reflects my passion for safeguarding digital assets and understanding modern cyber threats, equipping me with the skills to contribute to the ever-evolving security lands.
+Known for my strong interpersonal skills, I excel in building relationships with diverse teams and stakeholders.
+My professional background is defined by approachability, reliability, and the ability to foster collaboration in dynamic environments.

+I am now building a robust foundation in cybersecurity and software development, with practical experience in the following areas:

+* Python Programming: Automating tasks with user-defined functions and mastering data processing through I/O operations.
+* Cybersecurity Principles & Defensive Strategies: Applying core security concepts (CIA triad) and implementing defensive measures like firewalls and encryption.
+* Cyber Governance: Managing cybersecurity risks and ensuring compliance with legal and regulatory standards.
+* Systems, Tools, Hashing, and Ciphers: Utilizing tools such as Wireshark and encryption techniques to secure data and monitor systems.
+* Kali Linux, HTTP, and SSH: Proficient in penetration testing with Kali Linux, and secure system administration using HTTP and SSH.
+* Bash Scripting & Cron Jobs: Automating security and maintenance tasks with Bash scripting and scheduled cron jobs.
+* XSS and SQL Injection: Identifying and mitigating web vulnerabilities such as Cross-Site Scripting (XSS) and SQL Injection.
+* Penetration Testing & Ethical Hacking: Practicing offensive security techniques to ethically discover and address vulnerabilities.

 -😄 Pronouns: She/Her